OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-flatpak-convert/convert-flatpak.md

 The package name for Flatpak is org.videolan.VLC.
 It can be found by visiting [https://flathub.org/](https://flathub.org/) => clicking on the app => selecting the Install drop-down menu => viewing the package name.

-ll-pica-flatpak uses ostree commands to retrieve the application data of org.videolan.VLC, and generates the corresponding Linglong base environment based on the runtime defined in the metadata
+ll-pica-flatpak uses ostree commands to retrieve the application data of org.videolan.VLC, and generates the corresponding linyaps base environment based on the runtime defined in the metadata

 :::